sgoldenlab/simba/docs/Scenario2.md

 </p>

 * **STYLE SETTINGS**: Use this menu to specify the resultion of the Gantt plot videos and/or frames.
-Use the `Font size` entry box to specify the size of the y- and x-axis label text sizes.
+Furthermore, use the `Font size` entry box to specify the size of the y- and x-axis label text sizes.
 Use the `Font rotation degree` entry-box to specify the rotation of the y-axis classifier names (set to `45` by default which is what is visualized in the gif above).

 * **VISUALIZATION SETTINGS**:
   - **Create video**: Tick the `Create video` checkbox to generate gantt plots `.mp4` videos.